vinstic-myshell/myshell-doc-en/product-manual/chatting-and-language-learning.md

-# Chat and Language Learning
+# Chatting and Language Learning

 #### Creating a Study Plan

-Currently, there is no study plan available, but given the powerful capabilities of AI BOT, you can directly ask the Bot to create the study plan you want.
+Currently, there is no study plan available, but considering the AI BOT's powerful capabilities, you can directly ask the Bot to create a study plan for you.

 For example: